AndyCAdams/BonsaiStatistics/README.md

 -wifi connection established
 -basic blink when wifi disconnected so i can quickly/easily rule out/in connectivity issues -http connection with influxDB server
+-sensor connected
+-sensor calibrated and normalized to 0-100

 Hardware